Yosna/Multi-Model-AI-Text-Generator/README.md

 **Note:**
 The `torch` package in `requirements.txt` is the CPU version of PyTorch.
-If you want to use a GPU, **install the appropriate CUDA-enabled version of PyTorch** for your system **before** running the above command.
+If you want to use a GPU, it is recommended to **install the appropriate CUDA-enabled version of PyTorch** for your system **before running** `pip install -r requirements.txt` for a quicker install.
 You can find the correct install command for your system and CUDA version at the [official PyTorch installation page](https://pytorch.org/get-started/locally/).

 For example, to install PyTorch with CUDA 11.8 support: